 When a user visits their Home, YouTube throws up videos from their subscription feeds, videos watched by similar users and also new videos.
 This selection is compiled using a number of factors, one of which being overall video performance, how it has engaged viewers and more importantly how it has satisfied them.
-A users watch and search history is also important here.
+A user’s watch and search history are also important here.

 Likes & Dislikes

-This is a tricky one – Likes and dislikes do impact on how your video appears in users feeds, kind of.
+This is a tricky one – Likes and dislikes do impact how your video appears in users’ feeds, kind of.

-Obviously they are ranking signals, the algorithm uses these likes and dislikes to see how much of a video a user watches and perhaps more importantly, if they are satisfied with the content.
-A huge number of YouTubers always ask their viewers to “like, share and subscribe” during their videos, that’s because they’re all ranking signals, its engagement, its satisfaction.
+Obviously, they are ranking signals, the algorithm uses these likes and dislikes to see how much of a video a user watches and perhaps more importantly if they are satisfied with the content.
+A huge number of YouTubers always ask their viewers to “like, share and subscribe” during their videos, that’s because they’re all ranking signals, engagement, its satisfaction.
 These, alongside comments, are vitally important.

 End Screens & Video Cards

 These are a great way to ramp up engagement as they prompt the viewer to take an action.
 You can use them to suggest another video on your channel or just promote your overall brand.
 Generally speaking, video cards work the best when they link directly with the video, say for example someone in a video is speaking about a topic they touched upon in a previous release, they might use a card to highlight that video when referring to it, which would encourage a user to then go watch that clip.